A connection between the Kontsevich-Witten and Brezin-Gross-Witten tau-functions: Introduction

-It is known that the set of all tau-functions for the KP hierarchy forms an orbit under the action of the group $\widehat{GL(\infty)}$.
-This group is constructed via the exponential map from the infinite dimensional Lie algebra $\widehat{\mathfrak{gl}(\infty)}$ elements.
-And the group action is transitive.
-Hence it guarantees the existence of $\widehat{GL(\infty)}$ operators that transforms any tau-function into another one.
-Since the KP integrability is preserved, relations between tau-functions using the $\widehat{GL(\infty)}$ operators are particularly interesting.
-For example, in \cite{MK} Kazarian showed that the Hodge tau-function is indeed a tau-function for the KP hierarchy by connecting it to the Hurwitz tau-function.
-Furthermore, it can be connected to the Kontsevich-Witten tau-function using the formulas presented in \cite{AE} and \cite{LW}, and to the partition function of r-spin numbers in \cite{DLM}.
-These formulas can also be used to study the properties of such tau-functions.
-For example, the Virasoro constraints for Hodge tau-functions were constructed in \cite{AE} and \cite{GW}.
-And the equivalence relation among the Virasoro constraints, cut-and-join equation and polynomial recursion relation for the linear Hodge integrals were established in \cite{GW}, using the $\widehat{GL(\infty)}$ operator in \cite{LW} that connects the Hodge and Kontsevich-Witten tau-functions.
+Since the KP integrability is preserved, relations between tau-functions using the $W_{1+\infty}$ operators are particularly interesting.
+For example, the Hurwitz tau-function has a well-known cut-and-join representation using the operator $\widehat{M}_0$, which has a natural combinatorial interpretation (\cite{GJ}).
+The tau-function of Grothendieck’s dessins d'enfants has a similar representation using the operators $\widehat{M}_{-1}$ and $\widehat{L}_{-1}$ (\cite{MZo}, \cite{PZ}).
+In \cite{MK}, Kazarian showed that the linear Hodge tau-function is indeed a tau-function for the KP hierarchy by connecting it to the Hurwitz tau-function using the Virasoro operators.
+Furthermore, it can also be connected to the Kontsevich-Witten tau-function using the Heisenberg-Virasoro operators (\cite{AE}, \cite{LW} and \cite{W}).
+These formulas can be used to study the properties of such tau-functions and their relations.
+For example, the Virasoro constraints for the linear Hodge tau-function were constructed in \cite{AE} and \cite{GW}.
+The equivalence relation among the Virasoro constraints, cut-and-join (evolution) equation and polynomial recursion relation for the linear Hodge integrals were established in \cite{GW}, using the formula in \cite{LW}.
+The case of triple Hodge tau-function has been studied in the series of papers \cite{A4}, \cite{A5} and \cite{A6}.
+We summarize some connections among these tau-functions using the $W_{1+\infty}$ operators in the following diagram.

-The KdV hierarchy is a specialisation of the KP hierarchy, namely a $2$-reduced KP hierarchy.
-Hence the set of all tau-functions for the KdV hierarchy forms an orbit under the action of a subgroup of $\widehat{GL(\infty)}$.
-This subgroup is associated to the so-called {\bf affine Lie algebra} $\widehat{\mathfrak{sl}_2}$.
-Therefore, we expect to use operators from $\widehat{\mathfrak{sl}_2}$ algebra to connect the BGW and Kontsevich-Witten tau-functions.
-And, in this paper, we present this relation as an explicit formula in the following theorem.
-The coefficient operator $[z^i]$ will be used through out the context.
-That is,
+Recently, there is some great progress on the investigation of the BKP hierarchy and its relation to the KP(KdV) hierarchy, (see, e.g., \cite{A2}, \cite{A3}, \cite{HO}, \cite{MM1}, \cite{MMNO}, \cite{Or}, and references therein).
+In fact, the cut-and-join operator of $\tau_N$ in \cite{A} (although not considered as $\widehat{\mathfrak{gl}(\infty)}$ operator) turns out to be the BKP symmetry operator for $\tau_N$ (\cite{A2},\cite{A3}).
+In our context, we will focus on the framework of the KP hierarchy.

+The structure of this paper is as follows.
+In Sect.\ref{S2}, we give some materials about the infinite dimensional Lie algebra related to the KP hierarchy.
+Sect.\ref{S3} includes a brief review on the tau-functions and their relations appearing in the above diagram.
+In Sect.\ref{S34}, we also give some partial results similar to Theorem \ref{main} regarding the Kontsevich-Witten tau-function, and discuss the $W_{1+\infty}$ representation of the Kontsevich-Penner model.